davidjnelson/single-page-app-boilerplate/README.md

 * Make test driven development in javascript easy
 * Make continuous integration of web user interfaces easy
 * Provide a solid foundation wiring together popular front end libraries in an easy to use way
-* Make it easy to deploy and rollback versioned web user interface code and images to aws elastic beanstalk

 Features
 --------